rustyrazorblade/easy-cass-lab/README.md

 ./gradlew shadowJar installdist
 ```

-Run this to provision the cluster:
+Run this to start the nodes in the cluster.
+Once the nodes are online, it will run several post-setup commands, including
+whatever is in the disk setup script

 ```bash
 bin/easy-cass-lab init [cluster_name] # optional cluster name, uses "test" if not specified